copasi/build-system/README.md

 ```

 To make minor adjustments to the build, such as the target SDK, target qt version or such, you'd modify the `build-system-intel/variables/darwin-intel`.

+By default the scripts assume that the build system is in the HOME directory, if that is not the case, define a variable with the full path to the folder containing the build system directory.
+By default:

+    `BUILD_SYSTEM_HOME=$HOME`